 Planning a trip to Maui?
 One of the top things to do in Maui is visit Haleakala Crater.
 Find out the best Haleakala National Park tips for your next trip.

-This list of Haleakala National Park tips contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.
+This list of Haleakala National Park tips was written by Marcie Cheung (a Hawaii travel expert) and contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.

 Maui is one of the most beautiful places on Earth, largely in part because of its natural beauty.
 Whether you love sunbathing, hiking, stargazing, or surfing, if you’re in any way a lover of nature, Maui has the attractions and activities for you.